the-anweddol-project/Anweddol-client/docs/source/index.md

 Anweddol is a client/server system providing temporary, SSH-controllable virtual machines to enhance anonymity online.

 It’s usefulness comes when someone wants to use a fully functional computer while being exposed to less dangers by using it remotely on a dedicated server, and by destroying it after use.

-## Effective scenario

-*terminology :*

-- **Container** : A temporary virtual machine hosted on a server that can be controlled from the client side.

-1. Alice wants to have access to a container.
-She will first send a request asking it to create a new container.
-2. The server will start a new container, administer it and send the SSH credentials to Alice for her to be able to securely interact with the container.
-3. Once that Alice is done, she will send another request with previously received container identification and credentials to the server.
-4. The server identifies the affiliated running container, and destroys it.

 ## Contents